 Use a moisturizer after showering and hand washing, preferably while skin is still damp.
 As an added benefit, try a moisturizer that doubles as a sunscreen.

 Want to learn more about great hygiene products?
-Check out the links on the next page.
+Check out the links below.

 - American Academy of Dermatology.
 "Cosmeceutical Facts and Your Skin."
 2009.
 (Feb.
 20, 2011)http://www.aad.org/public/publications/pamphlets/general_cosmeceutical.html